Penn State Alternative Breaks

 Do I have to sign a waiver to participate?

-Yes, you will be required to sign waivers from the University, from the Penn State Alternative Breaks program, and potentially from your Community Partner sites.
+Yes, you will be required to sign waivers from the University, from the Penn State Alternative Breaks program, and potentially from your housing/ service sites.
 In order to participate, you will have to sign these waivers.
 Please read the documents carefully before signing.
 We also have a photography waiver in order to take pictures and use for promotion for the PSAB program.

 I am having difficulty/am unable to pay for my trip.
 What do I do?